explorable-viz/esop2025/author-response/popl2025/response.md

 using the running example to illustrate both the language and how the presented semantics leads to interesting dependency relationships.

 C2. _Dependency graph and algorithms are somewhat trivial_.
 This will also be addressed by the reorganisation proposed above, as the current Section 3 (Conjugate Operators over Graphs) can be presented after introducing the graph-building semantics.
-We will this section back so that the role of these abstractions is clearer and there is less emphasis on standard constructions.
+We will pare this section back so that the role of these abstractions is clearer and there is less emphasis on standard constructions.

 ## Reviewer B

-C1. _Relationship to prior work in provenance and explainability/transparency._ Thank you for pointing out these omissions:
+C1. _Relationship to prior work in provenance and explainability/transparency._ Thank you for pointing out these omissions.

 1) Multiverse analyses.
-The multiverse work is an important perspective that deserves discussion; we see our approach as complementary (for example different analysis choices would induce different selections on the input data, which could be informative).
+The multiverse work is an important perspective; we see our approach as complementary (for example different analysis choices would induce different selections on the input data, which could be informative).
+We will discuss this in Related Work.

 2) Database provenance.
 We intended to include a discussion of related ideas in database provenance (beyond the brief mention in Section 6), but this fell by the wayside; we will be sure to expand the discussion in